 Our financial instruments consist principally of (i) cash and cash equivalents, accounts and notes receivable, prepayments and other current assets, restricted cash, (ii) accounts and notes payable, other payables, short-term borrowing, long-term payables relating to capital lease and (iii) derivatives embedded in the series B redeemable convertible preferred shares.
-As of December 31, 2007, 2008 and 2009, the carrying values of these financial instruments approximated their fair values, with the exception of derivatives embedded in the series B redeemable convertible preferred shares.
-See "- Selected Statement of Operations Items - Change in Fair Value of Derivatives" and Notes to the Consolidated Financial Statements, Note 26.
+As of December 31, 2006, 2007, 2008 and June 30, 2009, the carrying values of these financial instruments approximated their fair values, with the exception of derivatives embedded in the series B redeemable convertible preferred shares.
+See "- Selected Statement of Operations Items - Fair Value Adjustment of Derivative Instruments" and Notes to the Consolidated Financial Statements.
+Note 23.

-On January 1, 2009, we also adopted the same guidance for all non-financial assets and non-financial liabilities.
+On January 1, 2009, we also adopted FASB ASC 820 for all non-financial assets and non-financial liabilities.
 We do not have any non-financial assets or liabilities that are recognized or disclosed at fair value in the financial statements on a recurring basis.